Devesh1745/Adventureworks_Cycle_Sales/README.md

   ## 📚 Data Story

-Adventure Works is a bicycle company that sells bikes, clothing, and accessories in different parts of the world — like Europe, North America, and the Pacific.
-They collected sales data from the years 2020 to 2022 to understand how their business is doing.

-This report brings all the data together and adds extra details like customer age, income levels, and product types.
-It helps answer questions like:

-- Which regions are bringing in the most sales?
+Adventure Works is a company that sells bicycles, clothes, and accessories in places like Europe, North America, and the Pacific.
+To understand how the business is doing, they collected sales data from the last three years.
+This project puts all the data together and adds extra details like customer age, income, and product types.
+The dashboard helps answer simple questions like: Where are we selling the most?
+Which products are popular?
+Who are our main customers?
+Are we making good profit?
+With easy charts and numbers, the report helps the company make better decisions and grow their business.
-- What products are the most popular?
-- What types of customers are buying the most?
-- How much profit is the company making and how many products are being returned?

-The dashboard tells the full story using charts,and filters so managers can explore the data and make smart decisions to grow the business.

 ## 🔍 Top Insights